Manage data links

 What happens when I delete linked elements?

 When you delete a linked element, you also remove the data link to Excel along with it.
 If there are no other elements in an open presentation linking to the same Excel data range, the frame around the linked Excel range turns red.
-The linked data range is not affected in any other way.
+The linked range is not affected in any other way.
 To learn more, see Remove data links.

 How do I get rid of the red frames in my Excel worksheets?